-- The school toilets smell so bad that I feel ill if I try and use them. - In metal work classes, the smell of metal is overpowering.
+The school toilets smell so bad that I feel ill if I try and use them.

+In metal work classes, the smell of metal is overpowering.

-- If I am shopping on the weekend and there is a bad smell in a shop, I have to leave even if we have only just gone in. - I never use the toilets at school, I wait until I get home to go, because they smell so bad. - I never wear perfume, I can't stand the smell.
+If I am shopping on the weekend and there is a bad smell in a shop, I have to leave even if we have only just gone in.

+I never use the toilets at school, I wait until I get home to go, because they smell so bad.

+I never wear perfume, I can't stand the smell.
-I miss out because I don't notice when the teacher is telling us about things.

-In class it just sounds like people are mumbling all the time and I have no idea what they are talking about.
+- find it hard to hear what people are singing. - I miss out because I don't notice when the eacher is telling us about things. - In class it just sounds like people are mumbling all the time and I have no idea what they are talking about.